 The show has continually evolved as I learned about radio.
 One of the earliest adaptations I made was the idea of asking all of our guests a standard list of identical questions.
-I borrowed the concept from Inside the Actors Studio (who borrowed it from a show in France).
+I borrowed the concept from Inside the Actors Studio, who borrowed it from a show in France (though my questions were far less corny).
 In those 10 final questions, I wanted to ask things that would be subtly revealing of the guest, and at the same time helpful to the audience.
 It has worked out very nicely.

 When I am on other people’s pods, they sometimes like to surprise me with my own 10 standard questions.
 I politely defer answering them, because a) it requires some thought/recollection, and 2) I want to keep those questions for MIB.
 But it comes up enough I thought I would short circuit that, using our 5-year anniversary as an opportunity to answer those questions, once and for all: